-The glossary below is a useful list of definitions for the terms we use when talking about elections.
+The glossary below is a useful list of definitions for the terms we use most often when talking about elections.

 A ballot is a piece of paper that lists the candidates and their political parties (if applicable) who are running for office.
-To vote, the voter marks an X beside the candidate of their choice.
+To vote for a candidate, mark an X on the ballot in the white circle beside the name of the candidate of your choice.

-During a blackout, paid political advertising is restricted.
-No political entity may run paid advertising in the blackout period.
-It is also an offence for a broadcaster or publisher to accept paid political advertisement from a political entity during a blackout period.
+During the blackout period, political entities cannot run paid advertising and broadcasters or publishers cannot accept paid political advertisements from a political entity.
 The blackout period for a general election or by-election includes the day before election day and election day.

 A by-election is an election called in one or more electoral districts between general elections to replace a Member of Provincial Parliament who has vacated their seat in the Legislative Assembly of Ontario.

-A candidate is a person who is seeking to become a Member of Provincial Parliament and during an election period has been issued a Certificate of Nomination from a Returning Officer or the Chief Electoral Officer.
+A candidate is a person running to be a Member of Provincial Parliament, who has been issued a Certificate of Nomination from a returning officer or the Chief Electoral Officer during the election period.

-This document may be issued by the executive director of a homeless shelter or food bank to an elector who does not have other documentation to establish their name and address.
-This certificate enables the elector to vote.
+This document is a temporary form of identification that can be issued by the executive director of a homeless shelter or food bank to an elector who does not have a permanent address.

-The Chief Electoral Officer, or CEO, is an Officer of the Legislative Assembly of Ontario, appointed by the Lieutenant Governor in Council (the Cabinet).
-The CEO has overall responsibility for conducting Ontario provincial elections.
+The Chief Electoral Officer (CEO) is an Officer of the Legislative Assembly of Ontario, appointed by the Lieutenant Governor in Council to oversee provincial elections in Ontario.

-A constituency association is an organization in an electoral district that supports a specific political party.
+A constituency association, sometimes known as a riding association, is an organization in an electoral district that supports a specific political party.

 Ontario’s election law allows voters to decline their ballot.
 This is a public process and is done out loud.
 The election official will mark “declined” on the election documentation and your ballot will not be placed in the ballot box but in an envelope for declined ballots.
 Declined ballots will be counted and reported after the polls close on election night and included in the official results as “declined ballots".